csfeeser/k8s/day2_challenge.md

 0. Create a user named 'tony', who is a developer, with the following permissions:

-    In the namespace "development", tony can:
+    In the namespace "challenge", tony can:

     - [pods, secrets, configmaps] - get, list, watch, create, apply, describe
     - [deployments] - get, list, watch, create, apply, describe